penwanj/FINAL-DATA-FUNDAMENTALS-PROJECT/README.md

   - Add, update, or remove menu items
   - View all orders and order details

-Admin(s) can generate daily sales reports using:
+-Admin(s) can generate daily sales reports using:

     ```sql
     SELECT * FROM admin_generate_sales_report();